• iN-Net officially launched in January 2025. Watch the webinar on our YouTube channel.

 3. Data

-These working groups will be comprised of diverse stakeholders in the nitrogen field, with an emphasis on including voices from multiple disciplines, including the humanities and social sciences.
+These working groups are comprised of diverse stakeholders in the nitrogen field, with an emphasis on including voices from multiple disciplines, including the humanities and social sciences.

 For more information on the working groups and how to get involved, visit the working groups page.